 Of: Sara Lannebo

 In mountainous Armenia, a new hiking trail will promote tourism, environmental protection and young leadership.
-The project, which goes by the name Transcaucasian Trail (TCT), has as a vision to tie the three together South Caucasian the countries of Armenia, Georgia and Azerbaijan.
+The project, which goes by the name Transcaucasian Trail running (TCT), has as a vision to tie the three together South Caucasian the countries of Armenia, Georgia and Azerbaijan.
 Development magazine has interviewed ashot Davtyan, project manager for TCT, about the challenges and opportunities the project faces.

 April 25, 2023, FUF-correspondents, Interview